Train your model#

 Do you need a GPU for training?

 While having a GPU can significantly speed up the training process, it is not strictly necessary.
-Smaller models, especially, can often be trained even on a laptop.
+YOLO models, especially the smaller ones, can often be trained even on a laptop.

 Next, you’ll test your trained model in real time on the microscope!